prashnts/hues/README.md

 # Hues

 This is the 90s and your terminal can display _16_ glorious colors.
-Your Python scripts deserve the some color love. `Hues` makes printing to console in color easy.
+Your Python scripts deserve the same color love. `Hues` makes printing to console in color easy.
 Just grab the package from `PIP`, and your monochromatic days will be a thing of past!